The Evolution of Publishing: From Ink to E-Ink

 The Digital Revolution: eBooks and E-Ink

 In the late 20th and early 21st centuries, the digital revolution turned the industry upside down.
 The invention of E-Ink technology allowed for screens that mimicked the appearance of real paper, significantly reducing eye strain and making digital reading viable for long sessions.
 Devices like the Amazon Kindle and Kobo e-readers brought thousands of books into the palm of a reader's hand.
+The launch of the original Kindle in 2007 is often cited as the single most disruptive moment in modern publishing history.
+For the first time, readers could purchase a book and begin reading it in under 60 seconds, from anywhere in the world.

 The Modern Landscape: Hybrid Publishing